 I worry about my son so much.
 I have spent the first five years of his life worrying about what his life will be like.
 If he would end up like me.
 I have even talked about it with other dads:

-As someone who has had plenty of panic attacks, and even helped others come down from theirs, nothing prepares you to see your sweet little boy break down in front of you.
-It felt like we were walking in quicksand.
-Moving slower and slower, and every shift we made dragged us deeper and deeper into the void that was his mental break.
+As someone who has had plenty of panic attacks, and even helped others come down from their attacks; nothing prepares you to see your sweet little boy break down in front of you.
+It felt like I was walking in quicksand.
+Moving slower and slower, and every shift I made dragged me deeper and deeper into the void that was his mental break.

-My wife and I sat there, holding him, consoling him, telling him everything would be okay.
-We listened as he let loose what felt like a lifetime of repressed feelings and fears.
-Then again, when you’re five, I guess it really is a lifetime’s worth.
+I sat there, holding him, consoling him, telling him everything would be okay.
+I listened as he let loose what felt like a lifetime of repressed feelings and fears.
+Then again, when you’re five; I guess it really is a lifetime’s worth.
 Then came the dagger to the heart…

 Daddy, you broke me!

 Anxiety and depression have stolen so much from my life.
 It has been the greatest thief of joy to-date.
 These mental issues lie to you.
 They try and convince you of a reality that just isn’t true.